 The goal of this training is to enable you to understand the ARM64 architecture, understand A64 assembly language and write exploits for a variety of ARM64 android/linux targets.

-The first 5 trainees that signup will be allowed to keep the Google Pixel 3a after the training for no extra charge.
-All other trainees can acquire the Google Pixel 3a they used during the training for the discounted price of S$450.
+All trainees that signup will be allowed to keep the Google Pixel 3a after the training for no extra charge.

 Introduction to the ARM64 CPU architecture